2023 Denali Highway Fall Colors and Northern Lights Alaska Photo Tour

 FITNESS LEVEL: Easy ⓘ

-✓ Pristine wilderness landscapes: glaciers, rivers, lakes, rugged peaks.
+✓ Pristine wilderness landscapes: glaciers, rivers, lakes, tundra colors, and big peaks.

-✓ Potential views of Denali, North America’s highest mountain.
+✓ Potential to photograph Denali, North America’s mountain.

 ✓ Michael and Lauri as your guides and instructors.